Cong, 'INDIA' parties trying to shield perpetrators of Parliament security breach: BJP | Politics

 ''But some people's political character and political DNA is such that they would indulge in petty politics on the issue of security also... there must be no compunctions in any of our minds to resonate in one voice and condemn the incident without ifs or buts,'' Poonawalla charged.

-The BJP leader said Rahul Gandhi, the Congress' ''immature'' leader, has ''shamefully'' justified the December 13 incident by saying that it happened because of unemployment and the issue of price rise in the country.
+The BJP leader said Rahul Gandhi, the Congress' ''immature'' leader, has ''shamefully'' justified the December 13 incident by saying that it happened because of unemployment and the issue of rising prices.

 ''Rahul Gandhi ji what has happened to you? ...After losing three assembly polls, you will come up with such illogical arguments on such an incident whose sole objective was to terrorise Parliament anyhow,'' he said.

+''The Congress had stood by Parliament attack convict Afzal Guru also.
+Rahul Gandhi had visited JNU and stood by those who raised the slogans 'Bharat Tere Tukde Honge', 'Afzal Hum Sharminda Hain Tere Qatil Zinda Hain','' the BJP leader charged.

-Poonawalla asked whether Rahul Gandhi implied that if someone felt there was unemployment in the country or if a person was not getting a job, then such a person should enter Parliament with a canister and release smoke.
+Poonawalla asked whether Rahul Gandhi implied that if someone felt there was unemployment in the country or if a person was not getting a job, then such persons should enter Parliament with a canister and release smoke.

 ''Is Rahul Gandhi now down to inciting people and giving them ideas and suggestions that if you feel aggrieved about a particular political narrative, then you must also take a smoke bomb or smoke canister in your hand and enter Parliament?
 Is it the suggestion Rahul Gandhi is giving,'' the BJP leader added.